OSMRE Introduces New Version of Water-Treatment Software; AMDTreat 5 Plus Saves Money, Protects Environment

 On Thursday, November 29, 2012, the Office of Surface Mining Reclamation and Enforcement (OSMRE), in cooperation with the Pennsylvania Department of Environmental Protection and the U.S. Geological Survey, formally released the latest version of a water treatment software package that provides scientists with a way to economically and dependably create active and passive treatment plans.
 The software package has provided communities around the world with significant savings while also eliminating serious threats to local environments.

 Pennsylvania is home to one location where AMDTreat 5 Plus has allowed the State to achieve several million dollars in savings over time while also protecting the environment from acid mine drainage polluted water.
-To see the story, click on the YouTube link below:
+To see the story, please take a moment to view the video below.

 The 13-acre site, near Forwardstown, PA, is also compelling because of the technique used.
 Needle-like venturis transport polluted water from a nearby underground mine to the settling ponds.
 The only power used to generate the 600 gallon-per-minute flow is pressure from the mine itself.